 The decision soon came down to: vote and get lynched or not vote and live.

 There are so many layers to being a Black voter.
 Voter suppression has always been around for far too long and it’s time we finally get rid of it.

-As I have studied and read Kimberlé Crenshaw (creator of the term and idea of intersectionality), I have discovered that for Black people, we are often seen as Black and then our gender is seen.
+As I have studied and read Kimberlé Crenshaw (creator of the term and idea intersectionality), I have discovered that for Black people, we are often seen as Black first and our gender is seen second.
 Whereas, for our White counterparts, they have the chance to choose.